BradleyCodeU/bradleycodeu.github.io/_gdad/css/mazeGame.md

     - Add projectiles effects when the fireball/arrow overlaps an enemy.
 See the tutorial below if you need help
     - It MUST be possible to win and possible to lose.
 You can change the countdown timer in order to balance the game.

 Make sure that your player cannot walk through walls!
+Check out [this tutorial](https://medium.com/kikis-corner/tilemaps-857f47b539be) if you need help with how to add walls to the tilemap.

 ![How to add walls to MakeCode Arcade tilemap](makeCodeWalls.gif)